motionbank/piecemaker-api-client/readme.md

 # PieceMaker API wrapper for Java and JavaScript

-As part of the Motion Bank research project the PieceMaker software by [David Kern](http://www.nutbitsresearch.com/) is further developed.
+As part of the Motion Bank research project the PieceMaker software by [David Kern](http://www.nutbitsresearch.com/) is [being further developed at H_DA, Hochschule Darmstadt](http://ikum.h-da.de/projekte/mediensysteme/motion-bank-piecemaker/).
 PieceMaker is essentially a process documentation tool that allows to align events in time.
 You can think of it as a video annotation tool.

 Official information about PieceMaker as part of Motion Bank is [here](http://motionbank.org/en/piecemaker-2/).